I’ve been on the lookout for the best and up-to-date knowledge and resources for years now to help me craft screenplays.

 My website includes formatting answers, but It’s impossible to cover everything.
 This book does.
-Every question you could have on formating is answered with a flip of a page.
+Every question you could have on formatting is answered with a flip of a page.

 Your Screenplay Sucks!

-Yes, you’ve formatted it well yes you’ve followed the rules of Aristotle yet it’s not connecting with people.
+Yes, you’ve formatted it well; yes, you’ve followed the rules of Aristotle.
+Yet your screenplay doesn’t connect with people.